shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/CNN_LSTM.md

 ## Overview:

-CNN-LSTM spatio-temporal Features with Partial Expression Sequences and on-the-Fly Prediction can be implemented for emotion detection of camera captured facial images.
-This algorithm is proposed for dynamic classification of expression in real time based on previous rescent expressions.
+CNN-LSTM spatio-temporal Features with Partial Expression Sequences and on-the-Fly Prediction can be implemented for emotion recognition over camera captured facial images.
+This algorithm is proposed for dynamic classification of expression in real time based on previous rescent expressions on the face.

 The video captured by the camera is **sequence of frames(images)**, having human faces showing emotions.
 Humans poses emotion expressions on